 Some of the obvious symptoms of a painful external scar tissue include swelling, itchiness, throbbing redness and sensitivity to touch, etc. Internal scars formed out of a wound, disease or a surgery may also be painful.
 You can sense it with the discomfort in your joints surrounding that scar.
 Some common examples may be spinal or knee scar tissues or those formed due to a facial cosmetic surgery.

-These scars develop when you start losing skin tissues and your body fails to reproduce them, leaving you depressed.
-They are mostly the result of chickenpox, acne or a mole removal surgery that went wrong.
+These scars develop when you start losing skin tissues and your body fails to reproduce them, leaving you with depression in skin area.
+They are mostly the result of chickenpox, acne or a mole removal surgery.
 Different atrophic scars accompany different treatments.
 For example,

 Ice pick scars: The treatment for these vertical, deep, small and narrow scar tissue bands involves cutting them completely.
 But the procedure may leave behind another scar.